Formulas For Area And Perimeter Of Shapes

 Q: How do you convert between different units of measurement?

 A: To convert between different units of measurement, use appropriate conversion factors.
-For example, to convert inches to feet, divide by 12 (since there are 12 inches in a foot).
+That's why for example, to convert inches to feet, divide by 12 (since there are 12 inches in a foot).
 To convert square inches to square feet, divide by 144 (since there are 144 square inches in a square foot).

 Q: Where can I find more practice problems for area and perimeter calculations?